uvalib/monorepo/src/biographicalDir.md

 Abrams, Harry N. (d.
 1979).
 Founded Abrams Books in 1949.

 Adler, Elmer (1884–1962).
-Proprietor of the Pynson Press; printed somenof Cerf and Klopfer’s early catalogues and served for a time as andirector of Random House (RH).
+Proprietor of the Pynson Press; printed some of Cerf and Klopfer’s early catalogues and served for a time as a director of Random House (RH).

 Barber, Mary.
 Secretary to Cerf and Klopfer.

 Baumgarten, Bernice (1902–78).
-Literary agent with the New York firmnBrandt and Brandt; married to James Gould Cozzens.
+Literary agent with the New York firm Brandt and Brandt; married to James Gould Cozzens.

 Becker, Belle.
 RH editor who joined RH in 1930 as a secretary and taught herself to be an editor.